 The two most polluted neighborhoods in America (Globeville and Elyria-Swansea) reside within Colorado’s capital.
 Stats like that are simply unacceptable for me as a Colorado Native.
 Currently the federal government is at war with environmental protection.
 Every thing from the clean water act, to air quality requirements, to green energy investment is under attack by this president.
 It is our state legislature’s job to carefully analyze and take note of every protection taken away by the federal government, and make an effort to replace and strengthen each protection through our state government.
 We must make a plan to make Colorado carbon neutral by 2035, and we need to work with our energy providers to transition our energy infrastructure from the dirty energy sources of the past into the clean, efficient, and low cost solutions of the future.

 HEMP AND MARIJUANA

 Colorado has a once in a life time opportunity to have a head start on what is about to be a major global commodity.
-Marijuana can be to Colorado what tobacco was for North Carolina.
-However, increasing hemp subsidies and empowering Colorado farmer’s to embrace growing hemp could be equivalent to the introduction of cotton to the South.
+Marijuana is proving it can be to Colorado what tobacco was for North Carolina.
+However, the heavily untapped hemp market, if supported, could catapult Colorado to a top 3 economy.
+Increasing hemp subsidies and empowering Colorado farmer’s to embrace growing hemp could be equivalent to the introduction of cotton to the South for our economy.
 Our state government needs to get out of the way of Marijuana and Hemp producers and pave a path forward to beat the nation and the world to capitalizing on these crops to continue Colorado’s economic ascent to a top 5 state for economic opportunity in America.
 We need more subsidies to entice farmers to capitalize on hemp’s possibilities and make it easier for our marijuana growers to bank and conduct business.